tdda/tdda/tdda/referencetest/examples/README.md

-# Examples of using tdda.refererencetest.
+# Examples of using tdda.referencetest.

 **If you have a source distribution of the tdda library (typically cloned from Github), you should first copy the directory containing this README